julian3493/Ruby_Scraper_Capstone/README.md

 - At the end of the list you will see a message asking if you want more information about one anime.
 If you want to see more information you need need to write 'y' and press enter.
 You can also press any other key if you want to finish the script.

-- If you choose see more information about, you need to write the title of the anime which you want more information.
-You must write the title exactly how it apears in the list.
+- If you choose to see more information about, you need to write the title of the anime in which you want more information.
+You must write the title exactly how it appears in the list.

 - When you write the name, you will see the Anime Title, Description, and Status.
-After that you will see a goodbye message and the script finish.
+After that, you will see a goodbye message and the script finish.

 ### Run tests